 - Playing under a pseudonym does not waive any chaperone requirements that the tournament may have.

 - For tournaments using NAQT questions that are not run under NAQT’s official eligibility rules, the tournament director may set their own policy on the use of pseudonyms by teams and on related issues (such as whether pseudonymous teams are eligible for the playoffs or for scoring awards).

 - The tournament director must report the school (or schools) represented by each pseudonymous team to NAQT (as this is necessary to maintain question security).
-This is not just required to earn the results-reporting discount, but absolutely required.
+This is not just required to avoid the fee for not reporting results, but absolutely required.

 - Pseudonymous teams will be credited to their actual school when issuing invitations to national championships.
 It is not possible to earn additional invitations through clever tricks of pseudonymity.